Keeping the “Life” in “Life Sciences”

 We are fighting a mindset—and until that mindset changes, true progress will continue to be stymied.

 Key drivers in the perpetuation of this line of thinking are the country’s educational leadership organizations.
-Standards published by the National Association of Biology Teachers (NABT) and the National Science Teachers Association (NSTA) promote to their members the notion of dissection as an indispensable aspect of a biology course.
+Standards published by the National Association of Biology Teachers (NABT) and the National Science Teachers Association (NSTA) promote to their members the notion of dissection as an effective and valuable part of biology education.

 In fact, a recent update to the NABT’s position statement on the “Use of Animals in Biology Education” even goes so far as to claim that the use of alternatives in place of dissection “may constitute a disservice to many students and does not acknowledge the well-documented educational benefits of hands-on dissection.”